netsrv-cookbooks/servicemix/README.md

 # servicemix-cookbook

-Installs and configures Apache ServiceMix
+Installs and configures Apache ServiceMix.

 ## Requirements
-Java must be installed on the node.
+Java must be installed.
+Although this cookbook does not install it for you, Berkshelf has been configured with the [java cookbook](https://github.com/socrata-cookbooks/java) which should make adding it to your node's run list easier.

 ## Supported Platforms

-* Ubuntu
+This cookbook has been tested on:

-  * 14.04 Trusty Tahr
+* Ubuntu 14.04 Trusty Tahr
+* Centos 6.5

 ## Attributes